General-Translation/generaltranslation/README.md

 ### async getModelLanguages(model)

 Get all languages known to be compatible with a given AI model.
-Returns an array of languages codes, or [] if the model is unknown.
+Returns an array of languages codes, or null if the model is unknown.

 ```
 async function main() {